jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 **RR: Your remix for Moby with Coyu was an amazing piece of music and a great opportunity for you, no doubt.
 Can you tell us how it come about?**

 This came mainly because of the collaboration I made with Coyu  - ‘Y.E.A.H.'.
 The track was pretty successful and turned out to be one of Moby’s favourite ones back in the day.
-He posted about it on his socials and I was in shock when I found out) After this, his manager contacted ours to ask for the remix and of course we accepted.
+He posted about it on his socials and I was in shock when I found out.
+After this, his manager contacted ours to ask for the remix and of course we accepted.

 bed.beatport.com/?id=5703526&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>